coyotespike/coyotespike.github.io/_posts/2016-04-11-LifeandComputerSciences.md

 **Fourth**, Sturgeon's law applies to science as to anywhere else: ninety percent of everything is crap.
 The techniques are crap, the results are crap, the publication is crap, the sharing is crap, everything is crap.
 Therefore, we cannot trust that any research we want done will be done well.
+If you want it done, you had better do it yourself.

 **Fifth**, open-sourcing research the way software is carries significant group benefits, but may carry individual risk.
 Other labs will use your results to get better results,